 Local forestry company, Peak Timbers, came on board and donated an additional water tank to ensure an uninterrupted water supply for cooking and hygiene.
 Macmillan Publishers generously donated learning material for both the pre-school children and the adults.

-The Care Point was officially opened by Swaziland’s Honourable Minister of Tourism and Environmental Affairs, Jabulani Mabuza in March 2016 and handed over to the community.
+The Care Point was officially opened by Eswatini’s Honourable Minister of Tourism and Environmental Affairs, Jabulani Mabuza in March 2016 and handed over to the community.

 Funds raised from the hosting of the annual event together with a significant contribution from the former title sponser, LOGICO UNLIMITED, have enabled the event organisers to fund the building of a kitchen and storeroom for the Lufafa Primary School.